Keegan Murray NBA Preview vs. the Rockets

-Keegan Murray and the rest of the Sacramento Kings will be hitting the court versus the Houston Rockets on Saturday at 8:00 PM ET.
+Keegan Murray plus his Sacramento Kings teammates take on the Houston Rockets at 8:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.